 This has been a tough week.
 Last weekend the playgrounds were closed and roped off with police tape.
 Public gatherings of more than 2 people are banned too.
 So, it is outside time on our 3rd floor balcony these days.

 Last week I saw this mostly quarantine as an opportunity to really establish our schedule, something I have been trying to do all school year.
-This week I have been coming to terms with some things.
+This week, however, I have been coming to terms with some things.
 I don't have the mental and emotional stamina to maintain this schedule during quarantine.
 The kids are doing a lot of learning without my help right now.
 Quarantine is going to last a long time, probably months, and life on the other side of quarantine will probably be different.
 I realized that I need to stop thinking about getting back to normal after this and focus on what will keep us all emotionally healthy during it.

 So, here is our new quarantine schedule for learning and mental health: